 We stayed in a self-contained cabin that was rustic but was clean and comfy and provided an affordable place to stay the night.
 It had a small kitchen and living area, plus a separate bedroom and bathroom.
 We brought food with us and were able to cook a simple dinner and breakfast.
 The rate includes entry to Wave Rock.

 For most of the summer expect hot conditions around Wave Rock.
 You will be glad of the swimming pool for the kids to splash around in.
+This was one of the fun things to do at Wave Rock in Hyden.
 For more information on Wave Rock accommodation read our summary of the options below.